StarlingXWeb/starlingx-website/src/pages/blog/starlingx-dual-stack-support.md

     id: category-A7fnZYrE1
 ---

-StarlingX, a cloud platform designed for edge computing, now supports dual-stack functionality on its platform networks (OAM, management, cluster-host, cluster-pod, cluster-service, admin, storage, and multicast), enabling it to operate with both IPv4 and IPv6 L3 protocols.
-This enhanced capability offers greater flexibility and scalability for network deployments by allowing the user's kubernetes applications to operate simulteaneoulsy on both address families if needed.
+StarlingX, an open source distributed cloud platform, now supports dual-stack functionality on its platform networks (OAM, management, cluster-host, cluster-pod, cluster-service, admin, storage, and multicast), enabling it to operate with both IPv4 and IPv6 L3 protocols.
+This enhanced capability offers greater flexibility and scalability for network deployments by allowing the user's Kubernetes applications to operate simultaneously on both address families if needed.

 # Key Features and Considerations